SheerSt/pokewilds/README.md

 ## About

 PokeWilds is a Gen 2 game/engine built using libGDX.
 It uses procedural generation to create large worlds with different biomes, each with their own unique monsters.
 The levels of wild monsters increase the further you explore, meaning that some biomes with rare mons are difficult to get to.
-Your monsters can help you explore the world by usual means (cut, fly, surf etc), but there are also be new HMs that allow you to interact with the world in new ways, like building structures/houses, jumping up ledges, starting fires, and more.
+Your monsters can help you explore the world by usual means (cut, fly, surf etc), but there are also new HMs that allow you to interact with the world in new ways, like building structures/houses, jumping up ledges, starting fires, and more.

 I have been using a set of techniques to 'rip' sprites and animations from the console game very accurately - as such, the game is intended to look and feel just like the console games, with some extra capabilities (see core/assets/attacks/).
 The benefit from using libGDX is that the engine can support cross-platform play, multiplayer, huge maps, and fullscreen mode.